SlimeDog/State-Of-Play/README.md

 with particular reference to compatibility with newer versions of Minecraft.

-SlimeDog plugins were transitioned to End Of Life (EOL) on 2024-07-09, at which point they were compatible with Minecraft 1.21.
+SlimeDog plugins were transitioned to End Of Life (EOL) on 2024-07-09, meaning that development and support have ceased.
-They remained compatible through Minecraft 1.21.3.
+At that point, they were compatible with Minecraft 1.21, and they remained 100% compatible through Minecraft 1.21.3.
-The following sections show the status through the date shown above.
+The following sections show the status of each plugin on the date shown above.

 -----

 ## AggressiveAnimals
 - Compatible with PaperMC 1.21.4
-- ⚠️ Incompatible with SpigotMC 1.21.4 or later &mdash; version not recognized
+- ⚠️ Incompatible with SpigotMC 1.21.4 or later &mdash; new MC version is not recognized

 ## BiomeRemap
 - Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4